Paul Blart: Mall Cop: Plot

-Maya, unaware of what is happening, shows up at the mall to bring Blart some food, but Simms' henchmen seize her and add her to the hostages.
+Unaware of this, Maya shows up at the mall to bring Blart some food, but Simms' henchmen seize her and add her to the hostages.
 Blart manages to subdue all of Simms' accomplices and attempts to rescue the hostages by pulling them up into the air vent.
 The plan fails when Leon does not fit.
-Simms enters the room, capturing Blart and forcing him to give up the credit card codes recorded on his cell phone.
+Simms enters the room, capturing Blart and forcing him to give up the codes recorded on his cell phone.
 Simms flees, taking Amy and Maya with him.
 As the SWAT team raids the mall, Blart borrows a display minivan with Kent, pursuing Simms to the airport, where he is attempting to escape to the Cayman Islands.

 After a brief scuffle, Blart overpowers Simms and puts him in handcuffs.
-Moments later, however, Kent pulls his gun on Blart, revealing that he was working with Simms.
-Kent demands the phone containing the codes from Blart, who refuses and destroys the phone.
-Before Kent can retaliate by shooting Blart, Chief Brooks of the mall security team arrives and shoots Kent in the arm.
-Kent and Simms are arrested, and Amy and Maya are returned safely.
+Kent pulls his gun on Blart, revealing that he was working with Simms.
+Kent demands the phone containing the codes from Blart, who instead destroys it.
+Before Kent can retaliate by shooting Blart, Chief Brooks of the mall security team arrives and shoots him in the arm.
+He and Simms are both arrested, and Amy and Maya are returned safely.
 For his bravery and assistance, Howard offers Blart a job with the New Jersey State Police.
 Blart declines, preferring to remain in mall security.
 Blart and Amy are eventually married in the mall, where they exchange vows on a set of black and white Segways.

 Cast

 Production

 Production began in late February 2008 in Boston.
-Principal photography took place at the Burlington Mall in Burlington, Massachusetts after being denied a permit from Willowbrook Mall in Wayne, New Jersey.
+Principal photography took place at the Burlington Mall in Burlington, Massachusetts, after being denied a permit from Willowbrook Mall in Wayne, New Jersey.
 From late February until mid-April, the mall and its stores were decorated with Christmas decorations, and there was a large prop ball-pit in the main foyer of the mall near the Sears branch, and a Santa's Village at the opposite end near the Macy's branch where the mall usually puts its own Santa's Village.
 Interior filming took place mostly at night.
-Some of the aerial stunts, such as Blart being attacked in the scenic elevator, were performed at the South Shore Plaza in Braintree, MA, as the Burlington Mall's construction did not allow for some of these stunts.
+Some of the aerial stunts, such as Blart being attacked in the scenic elevator, were performed at the South Shore Plaza in Braintree, Massachusetts, as the Burlington Mall's construction did not allow for some of these stunts.